Cardinals rally past Pirates in 9th for 4-3 win (Sep 22, 2017) | FOX Sports

 Cardinals rally past Pirates in 9th for 4-3 win (Sep 22, 2017)

+PITTSBURGH (AP) A flip to second base gone awry threatened to sap the St. Louis Cardinals of the momentum that has carried them from the doldrums of August to the middle of the playoff race in September.

+No matter.
+A series of small moves executed perfectly allowed the Cardinals to rally against one of the best closers in the game.

-PITTSBURGH (AP) Randal Grichuk scored after an error by Pirates shortstop Jordy Mercer, capping a frantic ninth-rally that lifted the surging St. Louis Cardinals over Pittsburgh 4-3 on Friday night.
+Randal Grichuk scored after an error by Pirates shortstop Jordy Mercer, capping a frantic ninth-rally that lifted surging St. Louis over Pittsburgh 4-3 on Friday night.
+The wild-card chasing Cardinals won their fourth straight, despite trailing by a run entering the ninth against Felipe Rivero, who came in having blown just one save all season.

-The playoff-chasing Cardinals won their fourth straight, despite trailing by a run entering the ninth.
-Stephen Piscotty led off with a double to right against closer Felipe Rivero (5-3), and Jedd Gyorko followed with a pinch-hit RBI single.
-After Tommy Pham’s single, Grichuk pinch-ran for Gyorko at third.
-He scored when Mercer misplayed Dexter Fowler’s sharp groundball.
+Stephen Piscotty led off with a double to right, and Jedd Gyorko followed with a pinch-hit RBI single.
+After Tommy Pham’s single, Grichuk pinch-ran for Gyorko at third, and he scored when Mercer misplayed Dexter Fowler’s sharp groundball.
+Pham was running on the pitch, meaning Mercer had no time to turn an inning-ending double play.
+When the ball skittered out of his grasp, any chance to fire home instead was gone, too.

-St. Louis began a three-game set in Pittsburgh just 1 1/2 games behind Colorado for the second wild-card spot in the National League after taking three straight against Cincinnati, a resounding bounce back after getting swept last weekend by the Chicago Cubs.
+St. Louis remained 1 1/2 games behind Colorado for the second wild-card spot in the National League.
+The Cardinals arrived after taking three straight against Cincinnati, a resounding bounce back after getting swept last weekend by the Chicago Cubs.

+”It just seems this team never gives up and we’re always in it,” said Cardinals pitcher Michael Wacha, who worked five innings before giving way to the bullpen. ”We’ve been playing some hard games on this road trip and that’s a tough guy to take it off of with Rivero, and guys just put up some great at-bats in the last inning, and we were able to get two across, which was very hard against him.”

+Rivero has worked only sporadically during Pittsburgh’s slide but didn’t blame the lengthy layoff for a shaky outing.

 Former Pirates reliever Juan Nicasio (4-5) got the win after working the eighth and ninth.
 Fowler and Piscotty had two hits each.